Outdoor Environments for Health and Well-being - Master's Programme

 This programme consists of blended/distance learning courses, meaning admittance to this program will not make you eligible for a residence permit in Sweden.
 As of now and until further notice, there will be no compulsory campus meetings.

-The autumn semester 2023 will begin with a roll call and study information.
+The autumn semester 2024 will begin with a digital roll call and study information.

-The roll call will be via the Zoom video link.
-Before the meeting, please make sure that your Zoom is working so we can run the meeting as smoothly as possible.
+Since, the roll call will be via the Zoom video link before the meeting, please make sure that your Zoom is working so we can run the meeting as smoothly as possible.
 If you have any questions, don't hesitate to contact IT-support as soon as possible.

 After the role call there will be a short introduction to the programme.

 If you plan to study half-time (50%), your first course on the program is Environmental Perception and Experience (MP0005).
-If you plan to study full-time (100%), it is recommended that you also register for the course Place, Activity and Human development (MP0001).
+If you plan to study full-time (100%), it is recommended that you also register for the course Nature based interventions (MP0007).

 You will also be added to the Canvas pages for the courses, where you will get access to all the course related material you need.
 Remember to check your student email in order to receive information about the courses and the programme: https://student.slu.se/en/